LPulle/Linux/migrateinstall/AlmaMigrateFromCentOS/Readme.md

 # Migrating to Alma Linux from CentOS 7 files
-This is the first attempt to take the files from the centos folder and install into a new Alma Linux build
+This is the first attempt to take the files from the centos folder and install into a new Alma Linux build It may also work for other RHEL based distros, but am trying with Alma first to see if it works

 Run the alma_migrate_fromcentos7.sh
 - Installs svn, downloads the files, updates Alma and installs all the packages